-The track must be straight; 250 m long, even, firm and must have a width of at least 2 m per horse.
-The gradient over 100 m must not be more than 0,2% and there should be an approx. 8 m Starting section and an approx. 50 m slowing down section.
+The track shall be straight; with a good accessible riding track towards the starting line and a sufficient straight extension of the pace track after the finish line, even, firm and have a width of at least 4m for 2 competing horses and 2m per additional horse.
+The gradient over 100 m must not be more than 0,2%.
 The fencing must extend 10 m beyond the finishing line.
 Both sides of the track must be fenced in exactly along the edge of the track.
 Furthermore, one of the sides should be fenced in by a second fence approximately 5-10 m behind the first, behind which the spectators will be standing during the race.
 Every 50 m there must be a clearly visible, but not distracting meter marker.
 The Chief Judge must approve the track.

-The pace test track should be straight, 210 m long, even, firm and have a width of at least 4 m.
-The pace track can be used for the pace test, with the appropriate markings as shown in drawings in S14.7 (Addendum 9).
+The pace test track shall be straight, with a good accessible riding track towards the starting line and a sufficient safe and appropriate straight extension of the pace track after the finish line, even, firm and have a width of at least 4 m.
+The pace track can be used for the pace test, with the appropriate markings as shown in drawings in S17.7 (Appendix 10).